PurdueCS190-FALL2014/lab7/README.md

 4. When you are done editing, git add the file and commit.

-5. Run `$ git push origin master` to publish your changes to Github so your partner can pull them down.
+5. Run `$ git push` to publish your changes to Github so your partner can pull them down.

 6. Your partner should now run `$ git pull origin master` on his/her computer to see that you fixed the conflict.